How we use your information

 Data retention and storage

 All personal data you provide to us, or which we obtain from third parties, will be stored on our secure servers (or those of third parties or contractors we engage to help us run our business).
 We will keep information no longer than we need to for the purpose for which we collected it.
 The period of time for which we keep personal data depends on the legal and regulatory requirements, the purpose for which the information was obtained, and our business needs.
-We will keep information about any account you hold with us for at least the duration of your agreement and the period of 6 years from the end of your agreement, in line with our data retention policy that stipulates the timescales in line with our lawful purpose for processing your data.
+We will keep information about any account you hold with us for at least the duration of your agreement and the period of 7 years from the end of your agreement or submission of an application for credit if no account is set up, in line with our data retention policy that stipulates the timescales in line with our lawful purpose for processing your data.

 You have the following rights (subject to certain statutory exemptions):